johnschatner/IKEA/README.md

 - Many effects
 - Built with HTML5, CSS3 and Vanilla JS

-* note: The recreation does not include any business logic nor do I or the project claim to own any of the images/assets used.
+<sub>note: The recreation does not include any business logic nor do I or the project claim to own any of the images/assets used.
 All trademarks, rights and other assets belong to their rightful owners.
-This was only made in good fun and to see if I could recreate their amazing online experience!
+This was only made in good fun and to see if I could recreate their amazing online experience!</sub>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>